sparkflows/sparkflows-docs/docs/user-guide/copilot/copilot-project.rst

 Copilot on Project
 ------------------
-This section describes how Copilot enables project creation in Fire Insights using natural language queries, automatically generating datasets and workflows from your project description.
+This section describes how Copilot enables project creation in Sparkflows using natural language queries, automatically generating datasets and workflows from your project description.

 Follow the steps below:

-1. Fire Insights allows you to create projects using Natural Language Queries (NLQ) with the help of Copilot.
+1. Sparkflows allows you to create projects using Natural Language Queries (NLQ) with the help of Copilot.

   .. figure:: ../../_assets/user-guide/copilot/copilot_project.png
     :alt: copilot_project